North Korea Executed 4 Top Officials After Failed Summit With Trump, Mike Pompeo Has Nothing ‘To Add To That’

-The day after Donald Trump responded to North Korea’s latest ballistic missile test by taking to Twitter and assuring North Korean strongman leaders Kim Jong-un that “I am with him,” the Trump-appointed United States secretary of state responded to reports of political executions in North Korea in stunningly blasé fashion, in a Sunday morning televised interview.
+The day after Donald Trump responded to North Korea’s latest ballistic missile test by taking to Twitter and assuring North Korean strongman leader Kim Jong-un that “I am with him,” the Trump-appointed United States secretary of state responded to reports of political executions in North Korea in stunningly blasé fashion in a Sunday morning televised interview.

 Trump and Kim held their second summit in February, meeting in Hanoi, Vietnam, supposedly to negotiate an agreement — or at least a joint declaration, according to CNN — on North Korea’s nuclear disarmament.
 But the summit fell apart after Trump and Kim could not agree on lifting economic sanctions against North Korea, or how far Kim was willing to go in shedding his nuclear arsenal.

-Kim was reportedly so upset at the embarrassing failure of the summit, that his North Korean government put for top foreign ministry officials in front of a firing squad and executed them, according to a report appearing in teh major South Korean newspaper Chosun Ilbo.
+Kim was reportedly so upset at the embarrassing failure of the summit that his North Korean government put four top foreign ministry officials in front of a firing squad and executed them, according to a report appearing in the major South Korean newspaper Chosun Ilbo.
 The report of the executions had not been independently verified, the South Korean paper noted.

 But asked on the ABC News program This Week on Sunday, Pompeo had little reaction to the reports of executions stemming from the failed summit, saying only, “I don’t have anything to add to that,” as seen in the video excerpt, below.